peinanwang/simple-survey-app/README.md

 - Complete and submit uncompleted surveys
 - View previously completed surveys
 - Use search bar to filter your assigned surveys by title
-- ⚠️ _Known Issue: Completed survey answers may not display correctly due to mapping inconsistencies_
+- Known Issue: Completed survey answers may not display correctly due to mapping inconsistencies_

 ---

-### 🛠️ Admin / Manager
+### Admin / Manager

 #### Login